prathamesh-mutkure/meme-or-not/Readme.md

 Through the hot topic of memes, and, coins in the web3 space I want to solve the problem of rug pulls, no real community, and most of all cater to the degen -meme community.
 The problem with the current meme platforms like img-flip, 9 gag, pump.fun are that they aren't incentivizing creative individuals and risk-takers enough.

 ### ABOUT IT
-MemeOrNot lies at the intersection of the current user market - An for-all platform with meme templates, meme creation, an editor, the incentive for users, and validation of humor all in one place.
+FunnyOrFud lies at the intersection of the current user market - An for-all platform with meme templates, meme creation, an editor, the incentive for users, and validation of humor all in one place.

 ### USERS
 It caters to three types of people in the community: